The Rise of The Essay Writing Industry: Top Trends To Follow

 Some new software is used to help students meet their ends, but they have yet to develop to the standards.
 It denotes these applications are going through development processes.

-This is why industry pundits are making an estimation that the essay writing market is worth 200 million in the coming years.
+This is why industry pundits estimate that the essay-writing market will be worth $200 million in the coming years.

 The advantage of these applications is that they are time-saving.
 At the same time help students who do not have the skills and competency to write down essays.